Canoga Park, Los Angeles: Population

 The 2000 U.S. census counted 53,227 residents in the 4.35 mi2 Canoga Park neighborhood—or 12,240 people per square mile, about an average population density for the city.
 In 2008, the city estimated that the population had increased to 60,578.
 In 2000, the median age for residents was 30, also about average for city and county neighborhoods.

 The neighborhood was considered "highly diverse" ethnically within Los Angeles.
 The breakdown was 50.9% Latino; 30.7% White; 11.1% Asian; 4.3% Black; and 3.1% other.
 Mexico (45.8%) and El Salvador (11.6%) were the most common places of birth for the 42.8% of the residents who were born abroad—which was about an average percentage for Los Angeles as a whole.

 The median yearly household income in 2008 dollars was $51,601, considered average for the city.
 Renters occupied 63.6% of the housing stock, and house- or apartment-owners held 36.4%.
 The average household size of three people was average for Los Angeles.
 The 18.1% of families headed by single parents was also average for city neighborhoods.

 The percentage of residents aged 19 to 34 was among the county's highest, as was the percentage of never-married men (40.4%).

 Economy

+Main Street Canoga Park is the historical designation for downtown Canoga Park along Sherman Way.
+The area was once known as "Antique Alley" and has a lot of vintage boutiques, coffee shops and art.

+The Madrid Theatre is scheduled to open in 2027.

 Canoga Park is the headquarters of electronic provider Electro Rent.